-LinkedIn is perhaps the biggest social networking platform for professionals with major focus on B2B marketing.
-However, partly due to the greater importance of Facebook and Twitter, and partly due to the formal nature of LinkedIn, businesses find it hard to utilize this platform for marketing, hence the number of connections on LinkedIn is always very low compared Facebook and Twitter fans and followers.
+LinkedIn is perhaps the biggest social networking platform for professionals with a major focus on B2B marketing.
+However, partly due to the greater importance of Facebook and Twitter, and partly due to the formal nature of LinkedIn, businesses find it hard to utilize this platform for marketing, hence the number of connections on LinkedIn is always very low compared to Facebook and Twitter fans and followers.
 Let me tell you 7 excellent ways by using which you can double your LinkedIn connections in just spending 7 minutes a day on the platform.

-It might seem funny to you, but the fact is that only one third of the LinkedIn members remain active.
+It might seem funny to you, but the fact is that only one-third of the LinkedIn members remain active.
 Therefore, regardless of whether you want to double your LinkedIn connections or want to take it slow, still you need to remain active on LinkedIn and keep on updating your status, keep on following the companies you follow and share posts with your existing connections.

-Although it is a platform for professional, however, it is a social platform and social interactions happen on personal levels.
+Although it is a platform for professionals, however, it is a social platform and social interactions happen on personal levels.
 Therefore, be personal in all your descriptions whether it is explaining your likes and interests, following others or recommending and endorsing your connections.
 This way the communication will increase and the connections will start increasing.

 Stating the obvious – your connections won’t grow until and unless you reach out to other people.
-Find the alumni groups that you can join, go for other groups related to your niche, and start finding people who are related to your business and start sending them request of connection one by one.
+Find the alumni groups that you can join, go for other groups related to your niche, and start finding people who are related to your business and start sending them the request of connection one by one.
 Therefore, the 7minutes you spend on the platform, try finding people and try reaching out to them.

 Work On Engagement:

-You can waste your 7 minutes on the platform by sharing content that is either irrelevant to your niche, or produces no engagement as it is not directed towards audience.
-Thus, to make use of your 7 minutes wisely, you need to share content that is relevant to your niche and that result in increasing the engagement of the connections.
+You can waste your 7 minutes on the platform by sharing content that is either irrelevant to your niche, or produces no engagement as it is not directed towards the audience.
+Thus, to make use of your 7 minutes wisely, you need to share content that is relevant to your niche and that results in increasing the engagement of the connections.
 When they engage, the ultimate result is the discussion spreading and new connection requests coming to your profile.